previousdolphin/mini-site-previous-dolphin/README.md

 ## 🛠️ How It Works
 All logic, styles, and markup are **inline**.
-The entire site can be compressed into a single file under 10 lines, yet still provide:
+The entire site can be compressed into a single one line file, yet still provide:
 - Navigation
 - Sections
 - Animations